-While reading the book “I thought it was just me but it isn’t” by brene brown I was reminded of how for women the standards of how to be and how to act are quite different even unrealistic at times.
-We are supposed to have perfect bodies, perfect jobs, manage the house well, excel at culinary skills, be good mothers, sisters and daughters the list goes on.
-What’s more failing to live upto any of these standards has more guilt and shame for women compared to men(this is a strong statement but backed by research in the book).
+While reading the book called I Thought It Was Just Me (but it isn’t) by Brené Brown, I was reminded that for women the standards such as ‘how to be’ and ‘how to act’ are quite different from that for men, even unrealistic at times.
+We are supposed to have perfect bodies, perfect jobs, perfect house management skills, excellent culinary skills, be good mothers, sisters and daughters… the list goes on.
+What’s more, failure to live upto any of these standards results in more guilt and shame for her compared to him (this is a strong statement but backed by research in the book).

-Fast forward 4 months, one day poonam was coming back from a nearby kirana shop and behind her a guy from a neighbourhood followed her into the house.
-The moment he stepped into the house he was flushed with anger and started speaking on the top of his voice. ye bahar gulchare udda ke aa rahi hain, koi ladka aaya tha isse milne, dono kiss kar rahe gaav ke beech mein, sharam nahi h isko zara bhi (she was having fun with some guy who came to meet her and is completely shameless).
+Fast forward four months, one day, Poonam came back from a nearby kirana shop, and a guy from the neighbourhood followed her into the house.
+The moment he stepped into the house, he was flushed with anger and started screaming on the top of his voice: ‘Ye bahar gulchare udda ke aa rahi hain, koi ladka aaya tha isse milne, dono kiss kar rahe the gaon ke beech mein, sharam nahi hai isko zara bhi (She is painting the town red with her antics, some boy came to meet her, both of them were kissing in the middle of the village, she is absolutely shameless).

 He went on for a while even as she tried to deny the allegations.
 Meanwhile, two more guys came in to join the first guy in this rude moral policing fest.
 Eventually, Poonam’s family was convinced that she did meet some boy and the allegations were true.
 Meenakshi didi drove those boys out, but started yelling at her afterwards.
 To them, it was unthinkable that someone could do such a thing, their honour was at stake.